Mother, father, child and dog outside with snow on the ground

 Manage Your Heating Costs

-Whether you own your own home or rent an apartment, there are steps you can take to control your energy use and manage your energy bills.
+Whether you own your own home or rent an apartment, there are steps you can take to manage your energy bills and control your energy use.
 Read below for information on bill payment options and financial assistance programs.
 This information is also available on the Consumer Assistance Fact Sheet under Resources below.

 Financial Assistance Programs